CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🎁 Features

 - It is now possible to set the maximum width of a Text or BitmapText.
-This will add an ellipsis to the string.
+If the string is too long, it will be shortened until it fits the given width and will include an ellipsis.
+This is useful when the text length is unknown during runtime, such as using the player's username token.

 ### 🐞 Bug fix